anthonymroy/zed-apoc-sim/docs/scenarios.md

 ## Scenario 1 - *Night of the Living Dead (1968)*

-Simulation of the original modern zombie movie, *Night of the Living Dead.* The outpbreak states with slow moving zeds in rural Pennsylvania / Ohio where 0.013% of the population, i.e. the recently deceased, are the original zeds.
+Simulation of the original modern zombie movie, *Night of the Living Dead.* The outbreak stasart in rural Pennsylvania / Ohio where 0.013% of the population, i.e. the recently deceased, are the original, slow-moving zeds.

 ## Scenario 2 - *Dawn of the Dead (2004)*

-Simulation of the modern, modern zombie movie, the *Dawn of the Dead* remake featuring fast zombies.
-This simulation starts with a single patient zero in Milwaukee, WI.
+Simulation of the modern, modern zombie movie, the *Dawn of the Dead* remake.
+This simulation starts with a single patient zero in Milwaukee, WI with a much faster, harder-to-escape zed.

 ## Scenario 3 - *The Walking Dead (2010)*

-This simulation is similar to Scenario 1 except the outbreak starts with a single zed in several locations across the nation, as the outbreak starts overseas and is impoerted into the US, presumable at our largest airports.
+This simulation is similar to Scenario 1 except the outbreak starts with a zed in several locations across the nation, as the outbreak starts overseas and is imported into the US, presumably at our largest airports.

 ## Simulation Parameters